 Master of Science in Society work placement

-The Centre for Science in Society offers an opportunity for students to complete a placement as the final part of their Master of Science in Society (MScSoc).
+The School of Science in Society offers an opportunity for students to complete a placement as the final part of their Master of Science in Society (MScSoc).

 Students complete a supervised work placement in a public sector agency, private establishment or non-governmental organisation (NGO).
 Projects can be developed in a variety of areas, including: research, policy, science communication, and public engagement with science.